There is such a thing as a bad cupcake, in case you were wondering.

-At Cupcake Island a couple days later, we again found too-sweet sweets.
+At Cupcake Island a couple of days later, we again found too-sweet sweets.

 Our usual flavors weren’t available, so we mixed it up a bit — a vanilla with chocolate frosting, a chocolate with white frosting and sprinkles, and a coconut.
 We got the three cupcakes on napkins, and strangely, the shop stuck our plastic forks inside the tops of each.

-The coconut cupcake just had the shavings on top of the frosting, not inside the cake like we expected, and it was straight out of a refrigerator.
-The too-sweet vanilla cupcake with gritty chocolate frosting wasn't a favorite, either.
+The coconut cupcake had the shavings just on top of the frosting, not inside the cake as we expected, and it was straight out of a refrigerator.
+The too-sweet vanilla cupcake with gritty chocolate frosting wasn’t a favorite, either.

 The chocolate, overly sweet, was forgettable.

-Our biggest surprise came at the next stop, Cuppycakes Couture Cupcakes, curiously found inside a bowling alley in Elkhorn.
+Our biggest surprise came at the next stop, Cuppycakes Couture Cupcakes, curiously found inside a bowling alley in the Elkhorn area.

 The choco-taco cupcake, our favorite at the shop, had a bit of caramel hidden inside the center of the chocolate base, and the light, not-too-sweet whipped cream frosting had bits of crushed waffle cone on top.